arunsundaram50/udise-district-block-extraction/README.md

 - <https://kys.udiseplus.gov.in/#/advance_search>

 ## To install the program
-- First you should have python3 and pip installed in your machine
+- Ensure you have python3 and pip installed in your machine
-- Then download and setup the program
+- Then download and setup the program like so:
 ```
 git clone https://github.com/arunsundaram50/udise-district-block-extraction.git
 cd udise-district-block-extraction